The Islamic heritage of Italy

 - They willingly abandoned superstitions and traditional thoughts, preferring an in-depth study of the knowledge, sciences, and exploration of the arts made possible through the practice of patronage and government funding for the betterment of society and the love of humanity.

-- They began to elaborate the notion of kinship and unity regardless of cultural origins, a concept found throughout the Qur'an with the central focus on the Ummah.
+- They began to elaborate the notion of kinship and unity regardless of cultural origins, a concept found throughout the Qur'an with the central focus on the Ummah (community in Arabic).

 Transmission of texts via the Muslim world

-By the 13th century translation efforts had shifted to Sicily as political instability increased in Andalusia.
 In the 12th century, Sicily was conquered by the Muslims and was a centre of translation with a huge Greek-speaking population, often also trilingual in Latin and Arabic.
+By the 13th century translation tasks had shifted to Sicily as political instability increased in Andalusia.